Anti-bullying Parent Advice Line

 If you feel you need further support for yourself or your child, we can refer you to our free ZAP anti-bullying and assertiveness workshops to build confidence and share ways of tackling bullying positively.
 The workshop is conditional to children and young people meeting the criteria for referral.

-Discussions between you and the advisor will be confidential, unless we deem a child is at risk of harm.
-We will also need to pass on any concerns we have of a parent/carer intent on harming others.
+Discussions between you and the Parent Support Adviser will be confidential, unless we deem a child is at risk of harm.
+We will also need to pass on any concerns we have of an individual intent on harming others.

 If you are concerned that a child or young person you know is feeling suicidal you can contact the Papyrus helpline on 0800 068 41 41 or email firstname.lastname@example.org.
 For more details visit https://www.papyrus-uk.org/